 Key takeaways

-The political realities of the makeup of Congress added to the difficulties in the recently completed process, according to Kevin MacMillan, head of state and federal government relations at U.S. Bank.
-“With Republicans having a slender majority in the House of Representatives and Democrats a slim majority in the Senate, there was only a narrow path to the ultimate budget resolution.”
-Several recent changes in Republican House membership, including resignations, have reduced its already-slim House majority.
+The political realities of the makeup of Congress add to budget process challenges, according to Kevin MacMillan, head of state and federal government relations at U.S. Bank.
+“With Republicans having a slender majority in the House of Representatives and Democrats a slim majority in the Senate, there is only a narrow path to the ultimate budget resolution.”
+Several recent changes in Republican House membership, including resignations, reduced its already-slim House majority.
 In the Senate, Democrats have an effective two-seat majority.

 Federal government shutdown precedents